When soccer players talk on the field, you’ll notice that they cover their mouths. You’re not alone if you’ve wondered why they do this.

 The players might not be able to hide their actions, but they can try to hide their words.
 Teammates do this when talking to each other.
 But even players from opposing teams cover their mouths when having a conversation.

 Covering their mouths keeps their conversations private from the public.

-Now, you might be asking yourself how a player’s words can be kept private by covering their mouths.
+Now, you might ask yourself how a player’s words can be kept private by covering their mouths.
 And it comes down to stopping people from reading their lips.

-It’s not uncommon for professional lip readers to try and figure out what soccer players said to each other.
+It’s not uncommon for professional lip readers to try and figure out what soccer players say to each other.
 Soccer players are high-profile people, and the public is interested in their lives.